BackUpMyFiles/BackUpForMyImportantFiles/English.md

 Againts the dollar, IOTA is in a falling wedge pattern and could be due for a breakout soon. due for = "needing, requireing, or expecting something to happen"

+The prevailing practive is to keep children in a separate bedroom. prevail = "普及する、広がる、優勢である", prove more powerful or superior. prevail on = persuade someone to do something.

+She was prevailed on to give an account of her work. give an account of = explain

+ It did not disclose how much funding it was providing for the satellite. disclose = make something open to public

+The bulk of the exports coming from foreign invested enterprises strengthen the point that China is an attractive place for business activities. the bulk of ~ = a lot of ~ strengthen the point that ~ = ~ をより確かなものにしている

+One of the main alluring factors is the low cost of labor. allure = being atractive

+profits would be enlarged
+enlarged

+IoT has been facilitating the growth of this decade’s tech startups. facilitate = to make something possible and easier